grimmer0125/d4c-queue/README.md

 The only difference is `tag` is a optional parameter, rather than the other usages.

-3. Decorator usage (using global share queues under the hood):
+3. Decorator usage (using a unique tag queue of global share queues under the hood):

 ```
    @D4C.register(Symbol("jojo"))